illdynamics/qonqrete/DOCUMENTATION.md

 #### Core Abstraction: `worqer/lib_ai.py`

 All agents utilize this central library to interact with AI models.
-It now uses the official Python libraries for OpenAI, Google Gemini, and Anthropic, providing a consistent and modular interface for all AI interactions.
+It uses a hybrid approach: official Python libraries are used for OpenAI, Google Gemini, and Anthropic, while the `deepseek-cli` command-line tool is used for the DeepSeek provider.
+This provides a consistent and modular interface for all AI interactions.

 #### 1. `instruQtor` (The Planner)
 -   **Purpose**: To decompose a high-level task (`tasQ.md`) into a series of small, actionable steps (`briQ.md` files).